RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab08/README.md

 1. Click on the **CLIENT_ID** link to view the details.

    *Remember to select correct CLIENT_ID with the one you got in the [API Security Lab](../lab07).
-It will easily identificable as its and hexadecimal name*.
+It will easily identifiable as its and hexadecimal name*.

    ![24-client-application](images/consume-24.png "Client Application")